 Who Should File IRS 2290 Form?

 If you own a truck weighing in excess of 55,000 pounds and drive it more than 5,000 miles per year (7,500 miles in the case of an agricultural vehicle), then you need to file form 2290 electronically, if your vehicle changes weight classes during the course of the tax year, then you need to file a form 2290 to report to the IRS.

 First, you must determine the taxable gross weight of your vehicle.
 This is done by adding the weight of your fully equipped vehicle, the weight of the empty trailer attached to your vehicle, and the weight of your truck's maximum load capacity.
 Additionally, you need to determine when this truck went into service.
 The tax year for form 2290 runs from July 2017 to June 2018, so you will use the standard tax rate tables for 2290 if your vehicle began service in July.
 If not, you will need to look at the prorated tax tables for partial years.

 Once you have determined the total tax due based on the tax tables, you then can file your form 2290 electronically (this is required if you have a fleet of 25 or more vehicles).
 Due dates for filing are the last day of the month following the month that the vehicle went into service.
 For example, if your truck started service on March 1, the due date would be April 30.

 When it comes to filing taxes, we all could use a large dose of easy.
 Use ETAX2290.com, and we guarantee it will save you a great deal of time and headaches.
-Register here to get started today or call (703)-229-0326 to speak to a service representative!
-Below are few document links with IRS Instructions, and sample completed Form 2290 and IRS Stamped Schedule-1.
+Register to get started today or call (703)-229-0326 to speak to a service representative!
+Follow the few document links of 2290 Instructions, and completed Form 2290 and IRS Stamped Schedule-1.